david-pfx/PuzzleScriptNext/README.md

 Each line is one or more JSON objects, each with one name and one value.
 The name should be one of the [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) properties or functions.
 If the name is a function it is invoked with the value, which is a (possibly empty) array containing the function arguments.
-Otherwise it is a property, and the value is assigned to that property.
+Otherwise the name is a property, and the value is assigned to that property.

 Objects are scaled so that a size of 1.0 is one cell (or as defined by `w` and `h`).
 Angles are in radians.